Ryan Nyambe: Derby County

 On 19 September 2023, following his release from Wigan Athletic, Nyambe joined Derby County on a deal until January 2024, with the option to extend.
 Nyambe made his debut for Derby in a 2–0 win at Carlisle United on 23 September 2023.
 In his first month at the club, Nyambe became a regular starter at the right-back role for Derby and earned praise for his performances, Nyambe himself expected to improve further as he regained fitness which he lost as a free agent.
 On 25 December 2023, after making 11 league appearances, Nyambe signed a contract extension with Derby until June 2025.
 Nyambe would miss several games for Derby in January 2024, during his call up to the 2023 Africa Cup of Nations for Namibia.
 On 27 February 2024, Nyambe would pick up a quadriceps injury in a match against Charlton Athletic, in March it was confirmed that he had surgery on this injury and would be ruled out for remainder of the 2023–24 season, Nyambe made 21 appearances for Derby during the season.
 At the end of the season, Derby secured automatic promotion to the Championship with a second-place finish in League One.

 On 4 July 2024, it was announced the Nyambe had signed a new three-year contract at Derby, extending his stay at Pride Park until June 2027.
 After playing in eleven of Derby's first twelve matches of the 2024–25 season, Nyambe would pick up a posterior cruciate ligament injury in Derby's match against Millwall on 19 October 2024 which would leave him on the sidelines for up to six months, Derby head coach Paul Warne said Nyambe was "heartbroken" by the injury.
 He returned from injury ahead of schedule in January 2025.
 On 2 April 2025.
 Nyambe broke the record for the most Championship appearances by an outfield player without ever scoring a goal during Derby's match against Preston North End on 2 April 2025 at 202 appearances.
 In the game, Nyambe would sustain a hamstring injury in the fourth minute of the match and was forced to leave the field, the injury ended Nyambe's season a month early with the defender making 19 appearances during his second season at Derby.

 In June 2025, it was confirmed by Derby head coach John Eustace that Nyambe would miss the start of the 2025–26 season as he continued his recovery from his hamstring injury.
 Despite this, he did play in Derby's opening game of the season after a quicker than expected recovery.
+Nyambe struggled to break into the first team during the season, making seven league appearances for Derby County during the 2025–26 season.

+Reading (loan)

+On 21 January 2026, Nyambe signed for Reading on a loan deal until the end of the season.
+Nyambe made 19 appearances during his loan spell at Reading, with the prospect of another spell at Reading described as "unlikely" at the end of the season.